ssmubc/SleepTrackerApp/README.md

 I have pasted a representative sample of the events that occur when my program runs.
 After starting the program I loaded my existing entries from the file (weeklySleep.json).
 It contained 7 entries.
 I then added a new entry (8th entry) and saved it to the file.
 I then removed the 7th entry and saved the file.
 This resulted in a total of 7 entries being saved to the file before the program was exited.
 The sample of events printed on the console is shown below.
+The event to add a SleepModel to the SleepPerWeek class is called when the reader assigns reader.read() onto the instance of SleepPerWeek which is why it prints adding a new log after loading the existing data from the file.

 Entries loaded from file ./data/weeklySleep.json